JAndritsch/basic_s3_uploader/README.md

 in order to retrieve upload signatures.
 This application can be written in any language and use any framework.

-Check out the sample app and [documentation](https://github.com/JAndritsch/basic_s3_uploader/wiki/Documentation) for more info.
+Check out the sample app and documentation section for more info.

 ## The sample app